What are your rights when you're buying goods from an online auction?

 To succeed in a claim under the Contract and Commercial Law Act, you have to do more than just prove the seller misrepresented the product.
 You also have to show the misrepresentation influenced you to make the purchase.
 The misrepresentation doesn't have to be the only factor you relied on – but it does have to be a significant one.

 A 1990 Honda CRX sold on Trade Me for $1500.
 The car subsequently failed to get a warrant and the buyer wanted to cancel the contract.
 Although the Disputes Tribunal found it was "more probable than not" that the seller had misrepresented the vehicle's condition, the buyer wasn't entitled to cancel.
 He had viewed the car on 2 separate occasions before buying and knew the vehicle had failed its last WOF inspection.
 As a result, the tribunal wasn't persuaded the seller's claims had induced the buyer to purchase and his case failed.

-The CRA also allows you to claim for damages if you've forked out for repairs on your purchase.
+The Contract and Commercial Law Act also allows you to claim for damages if you've forked out for repairs on your purchase.
 But there are limits.
 The law says you have a duty to minimise your losses – so your claim's not likely to succeed if you've continued to repair some item with major faults.

 Case study: the $6100 boat

 The buyer of a second-hand boat went to the Disputes Tribunal claiming $7200 in repair costs.
 He'd paid $6100 for the boat, listed on Trade Me as in "excellent condition".
 The engine failed soon after the boat was delivered and required a series of major repairs.
 The tribunal was only prepared to award the buyer $1150 to cover the costs of the initial repairs.
 It held the buyer shouldn't have proceeded with the subsequent repairs when the costs became apparent.